Gearingg/Auto-Server-Connect-Disconnect/README.md

 STEP 6:
 You're Done!
 After following the instructions in the script, you should be successfully connected to the selected server.

-Here's how you can write the points effectively in a README file:

 [Important Notes]
 Make sure to read and understand the following before using the bot: